 Serves: 6 to 8

 - 1 tablespoon olive oil

 - 1 large onion, quartered and thinly sliced

 - 1 medium yellow summer squash or delicata squash, diced

 (peel and seed the delicata)

-- 3 cups cooked navy beans or cannelloni
+- 3 to 3 1/2 cups cooked navy or cannellini beans